die-antwort/lighter_box/README.md

  * `lighter-box-will-hide`: Before the lightbox elements (modal, container and backdrop) are removed from the DOM.

 Event handlers will get passed the lightbox instance as second parameter (after the event object).

+### Styling

+Depending on your site’s CSS you may need specify a custom `z-index` value for lightbox and backdrop.
+Set `$lighter-box-z-index` to an appropriate value before importing the styles.

+There are some more variables that can be customized, see `lib/assets/stylesheets/lighter_box.sass` for a full list.